-Welcome to "Astrophotography for Beginners" - the ultimate beginner guide to the backyard astro-imaging!
-Have you always wanted to take pictures of nebulae, galaxies, and stars, but you don't know anything or just a little bit about the topic?
-Are you thinking about buying your first astrophotography camera (DSLR or CCS) or a telescope, but don't know where to start?
+Welcome to "Astrophotography for Beginners" - the ultimate beginner guide to backyard astro-imaging!
+Have you always wanted to take pictures of nebulae, galaxies, and stars, but you don't know anything or just a bit of the topic?
+Are you thinking about buying your first astrophotography camera (DSLR or CCS) or a telescope but don't know where to start?
 Or maybe you have some photography equipment, but you are not sure how to use it for astrophotography?
 No worries.
 Make yourself a drink (of your choice), sit, and relax.
 In this "Astrophotography for Beginners" guide, I will introduce you to the fantastic world of shooting the stars with a DSLR camera.
-Watch on YouTube

 Quick Key-Points Summary